Usilampatti

-Usilampatti (/ta/) is a second grade municipality and Taluk of Madurai district in the Indian state of Tamil Nadu.
-This city is important transportation hub during the great pandiyas period from madurai to Kerala.
+Usilampatti (/ta/) is a town and Taluk of Madurai district in the Indian state of Tamil Nadu.
+It lies in an area once governed by the Pandya dynasty, for whom it served as a crucial trade hub, connecting the city of Madurai with the western passes that led into modern-day Kerala.

 Location

 Usilampatti town lies 37 km east of Theni town and 32 km west of Madurai city on the NH 49 road.
 The town has a population of 30601 as per the 2001 census.

 Physical feature is the Madurai–Bodinayakkanur meter gauge railway line, which runs parallel to the Madurai–Usilampatti road, bifurcating the developed area of the town.
 The lands which lies in between railway line and Peraiyur road and Battalakundu road, are mostly of wet lands which restrict the development of the town in the southern direction.
 Hence, the town is likely to expand along both sides of Peraiyur roads and Madurai roads only.
 Madurai road has been elevated as NH 49 (Extension) (Rameswaram to Kochi) passing through this town is an important feature of the town.